 Yet, has all this translated into increased knowledge and intellectual ability?
 Knowledge wise, are people in today's world any better than their ancestors?
-Has the education system created more responsible, enlightened, principle-centered, and intellectually active people?
+Has the education system created more ethically aware, enlightened, principled, and intellectually active people?
 Let us examine the following.

-1. More people than in the past now spend their time in frivolous activities that numb their thinking and intellect.
-Instead of enriching their minds with right knowledge that help them grow mentally and intellectually, people now spend more time watching television, sports, movies and pornography that keep them distracted, selectively ignorant, and mentally stunted.
+1. Compared to previous generations, more people are now spending their time in frivolous activities that numb their thinking and intellect.
+Instead of enriching their minds with right knowledge that help them grow mentally and intellectually, people are now spending more time watching television, sports, movies and pornography that keep them distracted, selectively ignorant, and mentally stunted.

-2. There are now more drug addicts than ever.
-Alcohol consumption (binging) is rampant among youth and adults alike in many parts of the world.
+2. There are now more drug addicts in the world than ever.
+Alcohol consumption (bingeing) is rampant in youth and adults alike in many parts of the world.
 Now, we have more people, politicians and lobbyists, who want governments to legalize drugs for recreation.

 3. More people than ever now prefer knowing film stars, singers, celebrities, controversial public figures, and porn stars than scholars, philosophers, writers, poets, and scientists, who contribute to the progress of society.
 For them decadence is culture, and culture is boring.

 4. People prefer reading cheap fiction and crime novels, rather than good literature or books and journals that enrich their minds and challenge their critical thinking.